THUMNLab/AutoGL/docs/docfile/tutorial/t_robust.rst

 Robust Graph Neural Architecture Search
 ---------------------------------------
-Robust Graph Neural Architecture Search aims to search for adversarial robust Graph Neural Networks under attacks.
+Robust Graph Neural Architecture Search aims to search for adversarial robust Graph Neural Networks under attack.
 In AutoGL, this module is the code realization of G-RNA.

 Specifically, we design a robust search space for the message-passing mechanism by adding the adjacency mask operations into the search space,